From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 Know Before You Go

-Yyou can visit all 12 of these destinations by following our One Month Myanmar Itinerary!
+You can visit all 12 of these destinations by following our itinerary!

 - Inle Lake